 She has 15 years experience in health, disability, and care in the voluntary sector policy and campaigning work.
 Most recently, she specialised in social care and needs of unpaid carers including young carers, and played a key role in the development of the Care Act 2014.
 She has held roles at RNIB, Mind, and Carers Trust, and has a background in psychology and educational research at the Universities of Edinburgh, Exeter and Warwick.

 As Director of Policy Campaigns and Influence, Moira is an expert on Macmillan's policy, public affairs and campaign work so can comment on all of the charity's policy areas, including end of life care, workforce issues, the experience patients have at diagnosis, managing life with cancer, and also the financial impact of cancer.
-She can also speak expertly on the following:

 Head of Proposition and Change